 Those who don’t like Atheist’s label might be more comfortable with terms like a non-conformist, skeptic, rationalist, freethinker, or spiritual explorer.
 The term non-believer or unbelievers has a negative connotation.

-Not being a part of a group of believers is a bad thing within the Western cultural narrative.
+Not being a part of a group of believers is bad within the Western cultural narrative.
 Many people remain silent on the subject.
 Remaining silent is a strategy for avoiding conflict.
 It is safer.
 There are still many communities around the world that persecute freethinkers.
 Or as they call them, unbelievers, heretics, or infidels.

 Still, people like to categorize things.
 As a result, some refer to this state of free-thinking as Atheism.
 It’s a perspective unencumbered by the belief in imaginary friends or enemies.
 It means they are free from religious, ethnic, and cultural prejudice and bias.